A common goal for a lot of runners is to be able to run faster. After all, you know how good it feels to run a personal best.

 You can complete running drills as part of a warm up before a run, or standalone if you really want to improve an element of your running form.

-#3 Speed train
+#3 Strength train

 Strength training is something I’d recommend to any runner who is looking to run faster for longer, no matter whether they’re training for a 5k or ultra marathon.